Why Am I Nervous for a Job Interview

 Write five questions that give you insight into hiring manager priorities and let you demonstrate curiosity and strategic thinking.
 Avoid generic questions; aim for ones that link to the job’s core outcomes.

 Leverage curated templates and practice resources to speed your prep.
-If you need clean, effective application materials, download and adapt free resume and cover letter templates that match modern recruiter expectations: download free resume and cover letter templates.
+If you need clean, effective application materials, download and adapt free resume and cover-letter templates that match modern recruiter expectations.
 Use those templates to create a tight narrative that aligns with your chosen interview examples.

 Phase 2 — Prime: Dress, Rehearse, and Regulate Your System